-The Department of Computer Science offers a BS degree program in Computer Science (CS).
+The Department of Computer Science offers a BS degree program in Computer Science.
 The BS degree program in CS is broad, rigorous, and structured in a way that supports in-depth and systematic study of algorithmic processes - their theory, analysis, design, efficiency, implementation, and application.
 It trains students to think creatively and logically, to solve large and complex problems, and to communicate with clarity and precision.
-It sets the stage for graduate study or immediate employment in a wide variety of careers in science, business, and industry.
+It sets the stage for graduate study or immediate employment in a wide variety of careers in science, business and industry.

 The computer industry is one of the fastest growing segments of the economy the world over, with opportunities in computer science at their highest point in recent years.
-The program's coverage of modern operating systems, database management systems, theory of computation, software engineering, and programming languages (such as JAVA, C++, C #, PERL, ORACLE) positions the undergraduate for success in the marketplace: commerce, industry, and government research laboratories.
+The program's coverage of modern operating systems, database management systems, theory of computation, software engineering, and programming languages such as JAVA, C++, C #, PHP, JAVASCRIPT PERL, ORACLE ... positions the undergraduate for success in the marketplace: commerce, industry and government research laboratories.
 The program also prepares the student for graduate work in areas such as database systems, software engineering, theoretical computer science, programming languages, and algorithms.

-Recipients of the BS degree will, in addition, have substantial depth and breadth in mathematics and physics.
+Recipients of the BS degree, will, in addition have substantial depth and breadth in mathematics and physics.
 The mix of courses (e.g., computer science, math, physics, Bible, social science) provides students with a broad educational base and helps fashion their abilities to better engage in critical thinking and problem solving.

-Note: A total of 45 - 48 hours of upper division credits are required for graduation.
+Note: A total of 45 - 48 hours of upper division credits

 CATEGORY Hours

-Christian Literacy 18-24
+Christian Literacy 20

-(See Education Degree Plans for Secondary

-Education)

 Cultural Heritage Literacy 12

-(See Education Degree Plans for Secondary

-Education)

 Mathematics & Scientific Literacy 12

 Information and Communication Literacy 15

-Personal and Social Literacy
+Personal and Social Literacy 10

-(See Education Degree Plans for Secondary 10

-Education)

-Total Core Curriculum Requirement Hours 67-73
+Total Core Curriculum Requirement Hours 69

 CATEGORY Hours

-Core Curriculum Requirements 67-73
+Core Curriculum Requirements 69

 Professional Literacy 64

-Total Hours Required For Graduation 131-137
+Total Hours Required For Graduation 133